 Born in Riverside, California in 1973 to an Okinawan father from Hawai’i and a Spanish-Basque/Anglo mother, Kina was raised in Poulsbo, WA, a small Norwegian town in the Pacific Northwest.
 The artist currently lives and works in Chicago, Illinois.
 Her work has shown nationally and internationally.
 Her solo shows include: Blue Hawaii (New Jersey City University, 2015; University of Memphis, 2014); Sugar (Woman Made Gallery, Chicago, 2010); A Many-Splendored Thing (Gene Siskel Film Center, Chicago, IL 2010); Aloha Dreams and Hapa Soap Operas (Diana Lowenstein Fine Arts, Miami, FL 2007 and 2003); and Loving (Grand Projects, New Haven, CT 2006).
 Between 2009-2013 the works in Kina's Devon Avenue Sampler series traveled to six venues in India and the U.S. as part of a two-woman show Indigo: Laura Kina and Shelly Jyoti.
 Her artwork has been published on the cover of Franklin Odo'sVoices from the Canefields: Folks Songs from Japanese Immigrant Workers in Hawaiii; Cathy Schlund-Vial's Modeling Citizenship: Jewish and Asian American Writing; and in Other Tongues: Mixed-Race Women Speak Out, Embracing Ambiguity: Faces of the Future, and The New Authentics: Artists of the Post-Jewish Generation.
-Her 2011 "Issei" painting is featured in the Smithsonian Asian Pacific American Center's traveling banner exhibition "I Want the Wide American Earth: An Asian Pacific American Story."
-The exhibition is currently on view through October 27, 2013 at the Japanese American National Museum in Los Angeles.
+Her 2011 "Issei" painting was featured in the Smithsonian Asian Pacific American Center's traveling banner exhibition "I Want the Wide American Earth: An Asian Pacific American Story."